-24th Special Tactics Squadron is the secretive Tier 1 unit and one of the Special Missions Unit of the United States Air Force Special Operations Command (AFSOC).
-It is the U.S. Air Force Tier 1 component to Joint Special Operations Command (JSOC) alongside SEAL Team 6 – DEVGRU, Delta Force and Intelligence Support Activity (ISA).
+24th Special Tactics Squadron is the secretive Tier 1 unit and one of the United States Air Force Special Operations Command (AFSOC).
+The U.S. Air Force Tier 1 component to Joint Special Operations Command (JSOC) alongside SEAL Team 6 – DEVGRU, Delta Force, and Intelligence Support Activity (ISA).

 The unit HQ is at Pope Field, North Carolina.
-The operators from the 24th Special Tactics Squadron are generally elite forward air controllers who accompany the ST6, Delta Force, etc. and coordinate the delivery of air support and their extraction if necessary.
-Because they need to accompany the “operators” they need to master the same skills.
+The 24th Special Tactics Squadron operators are generally elite forward air controllers who accompany the ST6, Delta Force, etc. and coordinate the delivery of air support and their extraction if necessary.
+Because they need to accompany the “operators,” they need to master the same skills.

 Selection and training

-The Pararescuemen specialize in going behind enemy lines to recover downed aircrews, as well as extract and provide medical care for Special Operations personnel.
+The Pararescuemen specialize in going behind enemy lines to recover downed aircrews and extract and provide medical care for Special Operations personnel.
 They’re trained in immediate combat trauma care, as well as recovery methods and combat skills.

-How special they are, there are some inside stories that most Tier 1 units, when are deployed to certain mission, want to have the 24 Special Tactics Squadron for any rescue they would need.
+How special they are; there are some inside stories that most Tier 1 unit, when are deployed to a certain mission, want to have the 24 Special Tactics Squadron for any rescue they would need.

 History and engagement

 The 24th Special Tactics Squadron was formed on 14 October 1941 as 24 Air Corps Interceptor Control Squadron.
 The unit was activated on 21 October 1941.
-Through the years, the unit has changed many names and forms, until it was constituted in its today form.
-On 31 March 1992, the unit finally was redesignated as 24th Special Tactics Squadron.
+The unit has changed many names and forms through the years until it was constituted in its current form.
+On 31 March 1992, the unit was finally redesigned as 24th Special Tactics Squadron.